What is Pay-Per-Click (PPC) advertising?

 You can add multiple search phrases to each ad.
 Try to pick phrases that are closely related to your ad.
 If there are some other phrases you want to target that aren’t too close to what your ad is about, you can create additional ads.
 For example, you might want to have one ad that’s about selling a house in general, another one about avoiding foreclosure, another one about selling with no equity, another one about relocating, another about selling a home, etc. Then, for each ad, you can choose keywords that are related to each ad.

 Another important aspect of your ad is choosing who can see it.
 You probably don’t want people in China seeing your ad.
 Google lets you choose which countries and language groups can see your ad.
 So for most people, that means you’ll want to choose the United States and people who speak English.
 But you can get more specific.
 You can choose to have your ad displayed only when people in a certain city, or a certain state, search for your keywords.

 Why would you want to do that?

-For a couple reasons.
+For a couple of reasons.
 First, if you’re only buying and selling houses in a certain area, it would be a waste of money to have people in other areas clicking your ad because you pay every time someone clicks your ad.
-Second, you have to bid on these ad spots, and the more competition, the higher price you’ll pay each time someone clicks your ad.
+Second, you have to bid on these ad spots, and the more competition, the higher the price you’ll pay each time someone clicks your ad.
 If you’re targeting the whole country, that means a lot more competition.
 You’re competing with every investor in the country.
 But if you narrow it down to your local area, the cost will go down because you’re only competing against other investors in your area and large investment firms who actually do invest nationwide.